 For a true autumn experience, wind your way through Minnesota's largest corn maze at Twins Cities Harvest Festival and Maze!
 In…

 Blue Wolf Brewing is the first brewery to open in Brooklyn Park.
 The brewery serves German-style beers with all the tanks and taps…

 Enjoy nostalgia and great burgers at Wagner's Drive-In in Brooklyn Park.
 For more than 35 years Wagner’s has made its food from…

 Minneapolis Marriott Northwest is the Midwest's premier all-suite hotel and full-service meeting and event venue.
 Conveniently…

-Eidem Homestead is a ten-acre living history farm that was restored to the period 1890 – 1910.
+Historic Eidem Farm is a 19-acre living history farm that was restored to the period 1890–1910.
 Homesteaded more than a century…

 Bowlero Brooklyn Park is a premier gaming and event center in Minneapolis Northwest with plenty of fun for families, friends and…

 Mi-Sant Banh Mi aims to serve you the best quality banh mi and croissants.
 Bread and croissants are baked fresh daily using only…